 Before heading out for the day, you need:

-– A national park pass for every member of your group.
+– A Winter Permit for every member of your group.

 – Knowledge of travel in avalanche terrain and self-rescue techniques.